At a Glance

 - Priority is given to proposals that open access to global opportunities;

-PLEASE NOTE: Each faculty/staff member or student is limited to one Matching Funds award each academic year.
+Each faculty/staff member or student is limited to one Matching Funds award each academic year.

 Available funding: Awarded amount will rarely exceed $250.
 None of the awarded amount can be used for food or catering.